Mellanox/network-operator/scripts/e2e-coverage/README.md

    go tool cover -func=covdata.out
    ```

-Or use the helper script:
+Or use the helper script.
+It clears prior `covmeta.*` and `covcounters.*` files in the output directory before extracting, so a reused directory cannot merge stale executions:

 ```bash
 chmod +x scripts/e2e-coverage/flush-openshift.sh